tha2015/jvm-learning/README.md

 ---

+## Progress Tracking
+Each weekly plan includes:
+- ✅ **Learning Objectives** with measurable outcomes
+- 📚 **Study Materials** with time estimates and direct links
+- 🛠️ **Hands-on Activities** with practical exercises
+- 🚀 **Projects** with concrete deliverables and success criteria
+- 📊 **Weekly Checkpoints** to validate progress

+---

-*Progress through this checklist to build deep mastery of JVM internals, performance, and the latest JVM features in 2025.*
+*Progress through this 19-week journey to build deep mastery of JVM internals, performance optimization, and cutting-edge JVM features in 2025.*